koorinonaka/EnhancedWidgetNavigationProject/README.md

 ### for blueprint project

-1. Get the plugin from Marketplace.
+1. Get the plugin from [UE Marketplace](https://www.unrealengine.com/marketplace/en-US/product/enhancedwidgetnavigation).
-2. Drop EnhancedWidgetNavigation in Plugins directory and launch EWNProject.uproject.
+2. Download the correct zip for your version from the [release page](https://github.com/koorinonaka/EnhancedWidgetNavigationProject/releases) and launch it!